OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 **4. When Is It Important to Request a Reasonable Accommodation?**

 Because an employer does not have to excuse failure to meet production standards that are consistently applied, even if the difficulty was caused by a health condition or the side effects of medication, it could be in your interest to request an accommodation before any problems at work occur or become worse.
 An accommodation may help to prevent discipline or even termination by enabling you to perform the job successfully.

 **5. How Can I Get a Reasonable Accommodation?**

-You may ask you to document his or her condition and its associated functional limitations, and to explain how a requested accommodation would help.
-The employer, perhaps in consultation with a health care professional, will use this information to evaluate whether to provide a reasonable accommodation, and if so which one.
-The person evaluating the accommodation request also may contact you to ask for clarification of what you have written, or to provide you with additional information to consider.
+You may be asked to document your condition and its associated functional limitations as well as to explain how a requested accommodation would help.
+The employer, perhaps in consultation with a health care professional, will use this information to evaluate whether to provide a reasonable accommodation, and if so, which one.
+The person evaluating the accommodation request may also contact you to ask for clarification of what you have written or to provide you with additional information to consider.
 For example, you may be told about a particular job function and asked whether the requested accommodation would help you to perform it, or you may be asked whether a different accommodation would be effective where, for example, the requested accommodation would be too difficult or costly for the employer to provide.

 Employers are required to keep all information related to reasonable accommodation requests confidential.